alexlave100/sonarqube-auth-openshift/README.md

 Openshift Authentication Plugin for SonarQube
 ==========

-Plugin that enables login to SonarQube using OpenShift credentials.
+Plugin that enables user login to SonarQube using OpenShift credentials.

 The SonarQube instance hosting the plugin must be running in an OpenShift pod